wamp-proto/wamp-proto/spec/README.md

 In other words: `CALL_PROGRESS` and `INVOCATION_PROGRESS` messages may only be sent *during* a call or invocation is still on the fly.

+If the *Caller* does not support *progressive calls* (as indicated by `HELLO.Details.roles.caller.progressive == 0`), the *Dealer* will gather all individual results receveived by the *Callee* via `INVOCATION_PROGRESS` and the final `INVOCATION_RESULT` into a list and return that as the single result to the *Caller*

+FIXME: How to handle `ResultKw` in this context?

+### Distributed Calls

+*Partitioned Calls* allows to run a call issued by a *Caller* on one or more endpoints implementing the called procedure.

+* all
+* any
+* partition

+`CALL.Options.runon|string := "all" or "any" or "partition"` `CALL.Options.runmode|string := "gather" or "progressive"`
+`CALL.Options.rkey|string`

+#### "Any" Calls

+If `CALL.Options.runon == "any"`, the call will be routed to one *randomly* selected *Callee* that registered an implementing endpoint for the called procedure.
+The call will then proceed as for standard (non-distributed) calls.

+#### "All" Calls

+If `CALL.Options.runon == "all"`, the call will be routed to all *Callees* that registered an implementing endpoint for the called procedure.
+The calls will run in parallel and asynchronously.

+If `CALL.Options.runmode == "gather"` (the default, when `CALL.Options.runmode` is missing), the *Dealer* will gather the individual results received via `INVOCATION_RESULT` messages from *Callees* into a single list, and return that in `CALL_RESULT` to the original *Caller* - when all results have been received.

+If `CALL.Options.runmode == "progressive"`, the *Dealer* will call each endpoint via a standard `INVOCATION` message and immediately forward individual results received via `INVOCATION_RESULT` messages from the *Callees* as `CALL_PROGRESS` messages to the original *Caller* and send a final `CALL_RESULT` message (with empty result) when all individual results have been received.

+If any of the individual `INVOCATION`s returns an `INVOCATION_ERROR`, the further behavior depends on ..

+Fail immediate:

+The *Dealer* will immediately return a `CALL_ERROR` message to the *Caller* with the error from the `INVOCATION_RESULT` message of the respective failing call.
+It will further send `CANCEL_INVOCATION` messages to all *Callees* for which it not yet has received a response, and ignore any `INVOCATION_RESULT` or `INVOCATION_ERROR` messages it might receive subsequently for the pending calls.

+The *Dealer* will accumulate ..

+#### "Partitioned" Calls

+If `CALL.Options.runmode == "partition"`, then `CALL.Options.rkey` MUST be present.

+The call is then routed to all endpoints that were registered ..

+The call is then processed as for "All" Calls.

 ## Reflection